Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Introduction

+To achieve both better interpretability and nonstationary behaviors, \cite{gelfand2004nonstationary,wilson2011gaussian,kleiber2012nonstationary,meng2021nonstationary} consider input-dependent coefficients in LMC.
+Such models can handle input-varying correlation across multivariate outputs.
+Especially for multivariate time series, \cite{meng2021nonstationary} propose a structured Gaussian process regression network (SGPRN) that captures time-varying scale, correlation and smoothness.
+Compared with the Gaussian process regression network \cite{wilson2011gaussian}, SGPRN employs stochastic lower triangular mixing coefficients with positive diagonal values and puts shared varying-lengthscale Gaussian processes for latent functions.
+It shows promising fitting and prediction performance on synthetic and electronic health records.
+However, due to the computation complexity of SGPRN, both maximum a posterior (MAP) and Monte Carlo Markov Chain (MCMC) inference is difficult to handle applications where either the number of observations and dimension size is large.
+Also those inference cannot be easily extended to incomplete datasets where part of outputs are missing.

-In our work, we build upon \cite{meng2019nonstationary} by employing the inducing variable framework on all latent processes \citep{titsias2010bayesian}, proposing tractable variational bounds amenable to doubly stochastic variational inference.
+We propose an efficient variational inference approach for SGPRN by employing the inducing variable framework on all latent processes \citep{titsias2010bayesian}, proposing a tractable variational bound amenable to doubly stochastic variational inference.
+We call our approach variational SGPRN (VSGPRN).
 This variational inference framework allows the model to handle missing data without increasing the computational complexity.
-We numerically provide evidence of the benefits of simultaneously modeling time-varying correlation, scale and smoothness in both a synthetic experiment and three different real problems.
+We numerically provide evidence of the benefits of simultaneously modeling time-varying correlation, scale and smoothness in both a synthetic experiment and three different real-world problems.

-The main contributions of this work are threefold.
-(1) To the best of our knowledge, this is the first time that doubly stochastic variational inference is incorporated into non-stationary multivariate Gaussian process models, allowing mini-batching learning with rather large batch-sizes.
-(2) We illustrate that our proposed CNMGP model succeeds in handling the time-varying correlation with missing data under different scenarios.
-(3) Our approach provides an estimate of the dynamics of correlation and smoothness of outputs across the input domain.
+The main contributions of this work are threefold. \begin{itemize} \item Learning structured Gaussian process regression network using inducing variables on both mixing coefficients and latent functions. \item Employing doubly stochastic variational inference for structure Gaussian process regression network by performing exact marginalization of latent variables and constructing a tractable lower bound of log likelihood, allowing it suitable for mini-batching learning. \item Demonstrating that our proposed algorithm succeeds in handling time-varying correlation on missing data under different scenarios in both synthetic data and real datasets, and our method provides a visualization approach to understand dynamics of correlation and smoothness of data. \end{itemize}